DRIVER-EU/chemical_hazard_tool/docker/README.md

 - SAS forwarder: A Python server that listens for GPS data forwarded by Traccar after which it transforms the data into a suitable format for SAS and Kafka.

 # Starting the environment
+For the forwarding to SAS to work the `sas_forwarder` service needs [externally defined environment variables][env-file] with the SAS credentials (`SAS_USERID` and `SAS_AUTHTOKEN`).
+If this file is missing everything else will work except for the SAS forwarding.

 To start all the services in the background (`-d` flag) run the following command in the current folder:

 ```bash